Livin' in the Limelight

-"Livin' in the Limelight" is a 1981 song performed by American bassist, singer-songwriter Peter Cetera.
-The single was released as the debut single of Cetera and from his eponymous album, which was produced by Cetera.
+"Livin' in the Limelight" is the debut single by American singer-songwriter Peter Cetera.
+The single was released as the lead single of Cetera and from his eponymous album, which he produced.

 The single was released in November 1981 and peaked at No. 6 on the Top Rock Tracks chart in 1982, making it the only song from that album to chart.
 The song features the Toto guitarist Steve Lukather.
 "Livin' in the Limelight" was released as the only single while Cetera was still a member of Chicago.